-Article 6, paras.
-2-4 of the Consumers' Law provides that the "producer", who bears responsibility for the defect, is the manufacturer of a finished product or of any raw material or of any component, and any other person who presents himself as a producer by putting his name, trade mark or other distinguishing feature on the product.
+Article 6, paras 2-4 of the Consumers' Law provides that the "producer", who bears responsibility for the defect, is the manufacturer of a finished product or of any raw material or of any component, and any other person who presents himself as a producer by putting his name, trade mark or other distinguishing feature on the product.
 Moreover, any person who imports (within the EU) a product for sale, leasing or hire, or any form of distribution shall be responsible as a producer.
-Where the producer of the product may not be identified, each supplier of the product shall be treated as its producer, unless he provides the injured person with information on the identity of the producer or of the supplier of imported products when the importer's identity is unknown, even if the producer's identity is known.
+Where the producer of the product may not be identified, each supplier of the product shall be treated as its producer, unless he provides the injured person with information on the identity of the producer or of the person who supplied him with the product.
+The same applies to the supplier of imported products when the importer's identity is unknown, even if the producer's identity is known.